adityasaxena-crypto/Freelexity/README.md

 ### Model Takes Too Long to Respond

-- The qwen2.5:1.5b model is optimized for speed
+- Mistral is a powerful model that requires decent hardware
-- If too slow, ensure your system has sufficient RAM
+- If too slow, ensure your system has sufficient RAM (8GB+ recommended)
-- Consider using a smaller model or adjusting context size
+- Consider using a smaller model like `llama2` or `phi` for faster responses
+- You can change the model in `backend/main.py` by updating `MODEL_NAME`

 ## 🛠️ Technologies Used